kata-containers/kata-containers/docs/design/architecture.md

 is created using libcontainer, creating a container in the same manner that is done by `runc`.

-For example, when `docker run -ti ubuntu date` is run:
+For example, when `ctr run -ti ubuntu date` is run:

 - The hypervisor will boot the mini-OS image using the guest kernel.
 - `systemd`, running inside the mini-OS context, will launch the `kata-agent` in